Skip to Main Content

 Key takeaways

-- Qualifying for a personal loan typically requires a minimum credit score of at least 580.
+• Qualifying for a personal loan typically requires a credit score of at least 580.

-- The FICO credit score system ranges from 300 to 850, and is used by most lenders.
+• The FICO credit scoring system ranges from 300 to 850, and is used by most lenders.

-To qualify for a personal loan, you generally need a minimum credit score of at least 580 — though certain lenders have even lower requirements than that.
-However, your chances of getting a low interest personal loan rate are much higher if you have good to excellent credit, typically a score of 740 and above.
+To qualify for a personal loan, you generally need a minimum credit score of at least 580 — though some lenders have lower requirements.
+However, your chances of getting a low interest personal loan rate are much higher if you have good-to-excellent credit, typically a score of 740 and above.

 What credit score is needed for a personal loan?

-When lenders evaluate your loan application, they want to see that you have a history of paying off your debt.
-Your credit score is a window into your debt and repayment history.
-For many lenders, it is a key factor in determining if you will qualify for a loan and how much interest you will have to pay.
+When lenders evaluate your loan application, they want to see that you have a history of repaying your debts as agreed.
+Your credit score is a window into your debt and repayment history, and is a key factor in determining whether you will qualify for a loan and how much interest you will pay.

-The most commonly used credit score system is FICO, with scores ranging from 300 to 850.
+The most commonly used credit scoring model is FICO, with scores ranging from 300 to 850.
 Your FICO credit score is determined based on your payment history, total outstanding debt, the length of your credit history, your credit mix and any new debt you’ve taken on.
-Your payment history and total outstanding debt are weighed the most heavily in determining your credit score, along with your total outstanding debt.
+Your payment history and total outstanding debt are weighted most heavily, accounting for 35 and 30 percent of your score, respectively.

 Generally, the minimum credit score for a personal loan is 580.
 To qualify for a lender’s lowest interest rate, you typically need a score of at least 800 and a high income.